krivard/codalab-worksheets-wiki/Creating-Docker-Images.md

 ### Building Docker Images with CUDA support

 This section describes how to build Docker images with CUDA support.
-There are separate instructions for [running your own](Execution#running-your-own-worker), which discusses GPU workers, and for using [GPUs on CodaLab](https://github.com/codalab/codalab-worksheets/wiki/Execution#running-jobs-that-use-gpus).
+There are separate instructions for [running your own worker](Execution#running-your-own-worker), which discusses GPU workers, and for using [GPUs on CodaLab](https://github.com/codalab/codalab-worksheets/wiki/Execution#running-jobs-that-use-gpus).

 CUDA consists of several components: